 Workers will drill more than 200 nails 50 feet into the cliff behind 330 Esplanade, which was evacuated in December, and secure them in the sandy cliff with several layers of concrete.
 Next, a wire mesh with steel plates will form a smooth shield against rain and wind erosion.
 A final stage will involve erecting a sea wall in back of 330, 320 and 310 Esplanade to deflect the pounding current, which undermines the bluff from below.

 The owners of 320 Esplanade will almost certainly decide to extend the concrete wall onto their property as well, which would mean two construction rigs working side by side by the end of the week, said Tony Fortunato of Engineered Soil Repairs.
-"The longer you wait, the more you
+"The longer you wait, the more you lose," he warned.

 He estimated the entire cost of the project, including the sea wall, will be around $6 million.
 The owners of 330 Esplanade have already spent well over $500,000 stacking heavy boulders at the bottom of their cliff as an emergency measure.